thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendices/Appendix_B.md

     inheritance from them is, again like that from the Seraphim, much more active.
 The nephil has the ability to bind the will of other nephilim, and to defend against being so bound.
-For the purposes of this story, and *unlike cannon Harry Potter*, this ability has marginal *at best* affect on full humans.
+For the purposes of this story, and *unlike cannon Harry Potter*, this ability has marginal *at best* effect on full humans.
 Things like the imperious curse or the confundus charm fit in here.
 Thus fan fiction concepts like magical contracts are actually possible.[^221119-1]